 Modeling Clinics: Hands-on experience in modeling and other practical exercises

-Final Capstone: Development of a fully-fledged model
+Final Capstone: Development of a fully-fledged model, policy brief and presentation

 Individual Presentations: For sharing research ideas, projects in progress, and final results in

 preparation for the 2025 IHEA Conference.
 These in-class presentations will allow for constructive comments both on the substance of the research and on presentation style.
 Fellows will not only present their own work, but also practice providing critical feedback to their peers.